How long do I have to report a workplace injury in NSW?

 Access all NSW claim guides, dispute explainers, and evidence checklists.

-These guides give fast answers for common insurer disputes, payment cut-offs, medical entitlement limits, and threshold planning.
+These guides explain common insurer disputes, payment cut-offs, medical entitlement limits, and impairment thresholds.

 How capacity tests and earnings can reduce payments after week 130.